-Bajaj Pulsar Electric launch is planned with Chetak EV technology.
-KTM and Husqvarna EVs are also coming to India in 2022.
+A Bajaj Pulsar Electric launch with Chetak EV technology is planned for 2022.
+KTM and Husqvarna EVs will also be available in India.

 Highlights